AdamXweb/AdamXweb.github.io/content/blog/speeding-up-e-mails-and-ditching-the-mx-server.md

 For some of my other projects, i've been using a service called [ImprovMX](improvmx.com "ImprovMX Website") that forwards e-mails to my Gmail.
 They offer a free forwarding service that gives great service delivery rates.
 They also offer a premium SMTP that bypasses my guide's few steps.

-Our use case was that most of the users were already fowarding e-mail to Gmail, and with sign off from them all, we switched over to forwarding.
+Our use case was that most of the users were already fowarding e-mail to Gmail, and with sign off from them all, we decided to pull the plug on Godaddy and Cpanel.

-The benefit of ditching shared hosting handling our emails is that incoming emails are delivered to the relay are delivered within 5 seconds, which is tolerable compared to the 26 mins.
+The benefit of ditching shared hosting handling our emails is that incoming emails delivered through the relay are delivered within 5 seconds, which is tolerable compared to the 26 mins.
 Outgoing e-mails are also going through TLS through Gmail, which adds a layer of security.

 ### Guide